 - Literal Cliffhanger: Norville, after changing his mind about jumping and then slipping off the edge anyway.

 - Lost Will And Testament: Hudsucker didn't leave one behind, which is why Mussburger developed the proxy plan in the first place.
 Turns out, the blue letter Norville was supposed to deliver to Mussburger was the will, giving the stock to whomever the board appointed the new CEO of the company, giving Norville one heck of an Unexpected Inheritance.

 - Magical Negro: Moses, keeper of the Hudsucker Industries clock tower, not only has the keenest insights into the events of the film of any character, but also has the power to stop time itself by jamming the clock's mechanism.

 - Motor Mouth: The mail room orientation guy and Buzz the elevator attendant.
 Amy also has the "fast-talking, transatlantic career gal" shtick down pat (In his autobiography, Bruce Campbell describes Jennifer Jason Leigh as an acting machine, able to nail her rapid-fire dialogue perfectly after as little as a single read-through).

 - Mr. Exposition: The narrator handyman.
 Also, the pair of cab drivers, to a lesser extent.

 - Mundane Made Awesome:

 - The entire process detailing the invention and production of the Hula Hoop (a.k.a.
 Extruded Plastic Dingus).
-Detailed blueprints are produced and patented, the entire accounting department performs extensive research to come up with the retail price (of $1.79), a trio of guys run through countless names for the project, safety is practiced using explosives, and a fairly elaborate machine is used to make the things.
+Detailed blueprints are produced and patented, the entire accounting department performs extensive research to come up with the retail price (of $1.79), two guys run through countless names for the project, safety is practiced using explosives, and a fairly elaborate machine is used to make the things.